aregtech/areg-sdk/README.md

 Before starting, visit the **[official vcpkg](https://github.com/microsoft/vcpkg)** repository to clone and install the `vcpkg` packaging manager tool in your PC.

 1. **Install and integrate the `areg` package:**
-   Example to install and integrate AREG SDK binaries and headers under Linux platform:
+   Example that the components and headers of AREG SDK and its dependencies are installed under Linux:
    ```bash
    ./vcpkg install areg:linux-64
    ./vcpkg integrate install
    ```
-   This ensures that the components and header files of AREG SDK and its dependencies are installed on the machine and can be used.

 2. **Integrate with CMake:**
    Add the following script to your `CMakeLists.txt` (replace `<example>` with real target name):